Qom: History

 The city of Qom began another era of prosperity in the Qajar era.
 After Russian forces entered Karaj in 1915, many of the inhabitants of Tehran moved to Qom due to reasons of proximity, and the transfer of the capital from Tehran to Qom was even discussed.
 But the British and Russians defeated prospects of the plan by putting Ahmad Shah Qajar under political pressure.
-Coinciding with this period, a "National Defense Committee" was set up in Tehran, and Qom turned into a political and military apex opposed to the Russian and British colonial powers.

-As a center of religious learning Qom fell into decline for about a century from 1820 to 1920, but had a resurgence when Shaykh Abdul Karim Haeri Yazdi accepted an invitation to move from Sultanabad (now called Arak, Iran), where he had been teaching, to Qom.
+As a center of religious learning Qom fell into decline for about a century from 1820 to 1920 but had a resurgence when Shaykh Abdul Karim Haeri Yazdi accepted an invitation to move from Sultanabad (now called Arak, Iran), where he had been teaching, to Qom.

 In 1964–65, before his exile from Iran, the Ayatollah Khomeini led his opposition to the Pahlavi dynasty from Qom.
-After the Islamic revolution in 1979, Khomeini spent time in the city before and after moving to Tehran.

 On 19 February 2020, the Iranian Students News Agency reported that the first two cases of the COVID-19 pandemic in Iran were detected in Qom.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 957,496 in 241,827 households.
+The following census in 2011 counted 1,074,036 people in 299,752 households.
+The 2016 census measured the population of the city as 1,201,158 people in 356,976 households.